The perfect location of

-Don’t hesitate to ask one of our knowledgeable staff members about how best to travel anywhere as well as about any of the attractions listed here.
+Feel free to ask one of our staff experts about the best way to travel anywhere, or about any of the attractions listed here.

-Las Peñas, 6.4 km – Local neighborhood with unique architectonic style known for its colorful and narrow and cobbled streets and romantic, bohemian ambiance.
+Las Peñas, 6.4 km – Local neighborhood with a unique architectural style, known for its colorful, narrow and cobbled streets, and for its romantic and bohemian atmosphere.

-Malecón 2000, 7 km – A beautiful riverfront promenade with green areas and modern shopping arcades.
+Malecón 2000, 7 km – A beautiful riverfront walk past green areas and modern shops.

-Museo Del Bombero, 7.3 km – This museum has historical importance as Guayaquil has a past of a series of fires that destroyed the city on several occasions.
-It honors the heroes who came to our aid.
+Museo Del Bombero, 7.3 km – This museum has historical importance since Guayaquil has been affected in the past by several fires that destroyed the city on several occasions.
+The museum honors the heroes who helped those in need.

-Iglesia San Francisco, 7.4 km – A sacred site and one of the symbols of the Catholic faith, strong in the city.
+Iglesia San Francisco, 7.4 km – A sacred site and one of the symbols of the Catholic faith.

-Parque Centenario, 7.5 km – A square which follows the traditional architectural line of the layout of the Sacred Forests of Classical Greece, this area has several attractions, among which are worthy sets of statuary surrounded by beautiful gardens.
+Parque Centenario, 7.5 km – A place that follows the traditional architectural lines of the sacred forests of classical Greece, this area has several attractions, including monuments that are surrounded by beautiful gardens.

-Parque de las Iguanas / Seminario Park, 7.7 km – Parque Seminario thrills visitors with its clusters of dinosaur-like iguanas hanging off the trees.
+Parque de las Iguanas / Seminario Park, 7.7 km – Parque Seminario entertains visitors with iguanas that look like dinosaurs and that hang from the trees.

-Isla Santay, 10.6 km – This island is accessible by a foot/bike bridge.
-Its ring of mangrove trees is a testament to the island’s ongoing relationship with the river and our waterfowl habitat.
+Isla Santay, 10.6 km – This island is accessible on foot or by bicycle.
+Its mangrove environment is testament to the island’s constant relationship with the river and our waterfowl habitat.

-Jardín Botánico, 16.3 km - These botanical gardens have approximately 324 vegetal species that can be observed in its natural habitat, as well as wood trees, fruit trees, and ornamental and exotic plants.
+Jardín Botánico, 16.3 km – These botanical gardens have approximately 324 species of plants that can be observed in their natural habitat, as well as wood trees, fruit trees, and ornamental and exotic plants.

-Museo Antropológico y de Arte Contemporáneo – The modern MAAC, a museum of anthropology and archaeology that hosts a superb collection of pre-Colombian pieces and videos showing artistic techniques of early peoples.
+Museo Antropológico y de Arte Contemporáneo – The modern MAAC houses an excellent collection of pre-Columbian pieces and videos that show the artistic techniques of the first settlements.

-Museo del Cacao y Chocolate, 600 m – The Museum of Cocoa and Chocolate facility in the Parque Historico.
+Museo del Cacao y Chocolate, 600 m – located within the Historical Park.

-Teatro Sanchez Aguilar, 650m – Local theater featuring concerts and entertainment for visitors to the area.
+Teatro Sanchez Aguilar, 650m – Theater that holds concerts and entertainment for visitors.

 Museo El Fortín Del Cerro Santa Ana, 5.9 km – An open-air museum displaying 21 preserved objects dating from the 16th century and others from the modern era to the 20th century.

-Museo De Los Equipos Del Astillero, 6.2 km – The museum pays homage to the two most popular soccer teams in Guayaquil, Barcelona Sporting Club and Emelec, the greatest rivalry in Ecuador!
+Museo De Los Equipos Del Astillero, 6.2 km – The museum pays tribute to the two most popular soccer teams in Guayaquil, Sporting Club de Barcelona and Emelec, Ecuador’s biggest rivals!